LukasMarx/ai-food-blog/src/content/posts/Cinnamon Roll Cake.md

 recipeYield: "4"
 calories: 564
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 350°F (175°C).
 Grease a 9x13 inch baking pan.", "In a medium bowl, whisk together flour, baking powder, and salt.
 Set aside.", "In a large bowl, cream together butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Stir in vanilla.", "Add dry ingredients and milk alternatively to the butter mixture, starting and ending with the dry ingredients.
 Stir until just combined.", "In a small bowl, combine melted butter, brown sugar, and cinnamon.
 Stir until well combined.", "Pour half of the cake batter into the prepared pan.
 Spread the brown sugar mixture on top of the batter.
 Pour the remaining cake batter on top of the brown sugar mixture.", "Bake for 35-40 minutes or until a toothpick inserted in the center comes out clean.", "In a medium bowl, whisk together powdered sugar, milk, and vanilla extract until smooth.
 Drizzle the icing over the cooled cake.", "Slice and serve.
-Enjoy!"
+Enjoy!",
   ]
 ---

 ## Introduction